TakemiIchihara/TakemiIchihara/Resources.md

 This is a code quote
 ```
 >[!tip]
->You can dpecify the coding language by simply adding the name of the language right after the first &nbsp; ```
+>You can dpecify the coding language by simply adding the name of the language right after the first &nbsp; ``` (case insensitive)
 >```javascript
 >let greeting = "Hello, World!";
 >console.log(greeting);